LiveBook for Testing

 Conclusion

 And that’s all there is to it.
 In this example, the LiveBook is run locally but it can also be deployed deployed using Docker or LiveBook Teams, depending on your organisation’s needs.
 This is a very basic tool, but it can already bring value for a team.
-The purpose of this post is not so much this specific tool, but to show how simple it is to use for various tasks.
+The purpose of this post is not so much this specific tool, but to introduce LiveBook and show how simple is to use for various tasks.